 I think I'll always be more comfortable in Vegas because it's what I learned on.
 But investing a little time into Resolve to master its edit controls and workflow will be well worth the time with the amazing updates they've made.
 I'm really excited to start doing more work in Resolve, and make it my one stop shop for all my video projects.
 It's fast, powerful, and affordable as well.
 You really can't go wrong.
 Give it a shot!

-For more information on Resolve, check out there website.
+For more information on Resolve, check out their website.
 To see my first edit in Resolve, check out the clip below.